 4. Making the Most of Resources:

-Staff or students that have implemented policies, ideas or encouraged behaviour changes to ensure efficient and effective resource management.
+Nominees include staff or students that have implemented policies, ideas or encouraged behaviour changes to ensure efficient and effective resource management.
 Nominations could focus on reducing and reusing, sharing, travel, self-generated energy or performance targets.

 5. The Sustainable Purchasing Award: